De Tomaso

-De Tomaso Automobili ltd. (previously known as De Tomaso Modena SpA) is an Italian car-manufacturing company.
-It was founded by the Argentine-born Alejandro de Tomaso (1928–2003) in Modena in 1959.
-It originally produced various prototypes and racing cars, including a Formula One car for Frank Williams's team in 1970.
-Most of the funding for the automaker came from de Tomaso's brother-in-law, Amory Haskell Jr, Rowan Industries.
+De Tomaso Automobili Ltd. (previously known as De Tomaso Modena SpA) is an Italian car-manufacturing company.
+It was founded in 1959 by Alejandro de Tomaso in Modena.
+It originally produced various sports prototypes and auto racing vehicles, including a Formula One car for Frank Williams Racing Cars in 1970.
+Most of the funding for the automaker came from Amory Haskell Jr.

-In 1971, Ford acquired an 84% stake in De Tomaso from Rowan with Alejandro de Tomaso himself holding the balance.
-Ford would sell back their stake in the automaker in 1974 to Alejandro.
-The De Tomaso brand was acquired in 2014 by Hong Kong based Ideal Team Ventures and in 2019, the newly formed company presented their first product, a retro-styled sports car called the P72.
+In 1971, Ford Motor Company acquired an 84 percent stake in De Tomaso with Alejandro de Tomaso himself holding the balance.
+Ford sold back their stake in the automaker in 1974.
+The De Tomaso brand was acquired in 2014 by Hong Kong–based Ideal Team Ventures and in 2019 the newly formed company presented their first product, a retro-styled sports car called the De Tomaso P72.

-The blue and white stripes of the logo's background are the colors of the national flag of Argentina.
-The symbol in the foreground that looks like a letter "T" is the cattle branding symbol of the Ceballos estate where Alejandro grew up.

 History

-The company went on to develop and produce both sports cars and luxury vehicles, most notably the Ford-powered Italian-bodied Mangusta and Pantera grand tourers.
-From 1976 to 1993 De Tomaso owned Italian sports car maker Maserati, and was responsible for producing cars including the Biturbo, the Kyalami, Quattroporte III, Karif and the Chrysler TC.
+The company went on to develop and produce both sports cars and luxury vehicles, most notably the Ford-powered Italian-bodied Mangusta and Pantera.
+From 1976 to 1993, De Tomaso owned Italian sports car maker Maserati, and was responsible for producing cars including the Biturbo, the Kyalami, Quattroporte III, Karif and the Chrysler TC.
 De Tomaso also owned motorcycle company Moto Guzzi from 1973 to 1993.

 De Tomaso went into liquidation in 2004, although production of new cars continued after this date.
-By 2008 a buyer was being sought for the De Tomaso factory and trademarks, per the court-appointed liquidators.
-In 2009 Gian Mario Rossignolo bought the De Tomaso trademark and founded a new company named "De Tomaso Automobili SpA".
+By 2008, a buyer was being sought for the De Tomaso factory and trademarks, per the court-appointed liquidators.
+In 2009, Gian Mario Rossignolo bought the De Tomaso trademark and founded a new company named "De Tomaso Automobili SpA".
 Rossignolo planned to assemble chassis and bodies in one of Delphi Automotive's old production facilities in Livorno and to fit bodywork, paint and finish its cars in the former Pininfarina factory in Grugliasco.